 - Job Reports

 - Global Network

-Demand for hydraulic excavators increased by approx. 10% year on year due to the recovery in China, India, Asia, and Europe.
-We promoted enhancement of parts and service business through a globally launched service solution called “ConSite,” as well as expansion of the parts supply network to enlarge sales and revenue.
+Demand for hydraulic excavators increased globally year on year except in the Middle East.
+We promoted enhancement of the parts and service business through a globally launched service solution called “ConSite,” as well as expansion of the parts supply network to enlarge sales and revenue.
 The newly launched “ConSite OIL” in October in Europe and Australia, is the first service in the industry to predict problems of engines and hydraulic equipment by remotely inspecting the condition of its oil by oil sensors installed in each machine.
-In Japan, for i-Construction promoted by the Ministry of Land, Infrastructure, Transport and Tourism, HCM have been working to promote smart construction by providing its workshop to customers at an ICT demonstration site that we established in Hitachi-Naka City of Ibaraki Prefecture and by offering solutions for an efficient construction process.
+In Japan, for i-Construction promoted by the Ministry of Land, Infrastructure, Transport and Tourism, the HCM Group has been working to promote smart construction by providing its workshop to customers at an ICT demonstration site that we established in Hitachi-Naka City of Ibaraki Prefecture and by offering solutions for an efficient construction process.

 This segment consists of H-E Parts and Bradken.
-H-E Parts provides service and solution required for machinery or equipment for mining, crushing, and construction mainly in Australia and the US.
-Bradken conducts various businesses concerning our value chain such as specialty castings for the industrial and energy industries, and wear parts for mining fixed plants and mining mobile plants, and it also provides maintenance and service for them.
+H-E Parts mainly provides services and solutions required for machinery and equipment for mining.
+Bradken supplies wear parts for fixed mining plants and mobile mining equipment, and also provides maintenance and servicing for them.

 Consolidated revenue of the solution business for this term (April 1, 2017 to March 31, 2018) was ¥92,638 million, and adjusted operating income was ¥2,425 million because of the steady contribution to its revenue from solutions for mining machines in Australia and Latin America.
 The above adjusted operating income includes a depreciation loss and amortization cost of ¥5,402 million based on purchase price allocation for H-E Parts and Bradken.

 The above revenues of segments 1 and 2 are figures before inter-segment adjustment.